Building for Equity: Cultural Facilities

 3 Helping You Succeed

-Workshops make a big difference in the success of your application—each year, we find that the strongest applications come from people who have attended a workshop.
+Workshops can make a big difference in the success of your application—each year, we find that the strongest applications come from people who have attended a workshop.

 4 After You Submit